thielicious/unPOSTer/README.md

 » assigns POST data to the session value and sends it to the header as GET request.

 **unPOSTer::retrieve("&lt;POST_data&gt;")**<br>
 » retrieves the session value which actually contains POST data.
+This will show you the posted content and keeps it.

 **unPOSTer::reset()**<br>
 » optional: if you don't want to keep the data, it will clear the session value.